The Good, the Bad & the Ugly

 - Damsel Bug - generalist predators that appear later in the season that prey on thrips, mites, aphids, small caterpillars and leafhoppers.
 The nymphs look similar to the adults, just smaller and darker color.

 - Spiders - most people cringe when they see a spider, but they are probably more scared of you.
 This is a HUGE group, but there are some common spiders that are found in the garden that eat a variety of insects and other spiders.
-Some spiders lay in wait for their prey and some build webs to catch their dinner.
-Here is a link to some common spiders you might encounter in the garden.
-Just leave them alone and they will leave you alone.
+Some spiders lay in wait for their prey and some build webs to catch their dinner, just leave them alone and they will leave you alone.

 1. Assassin Bug, Zelus longipes, photo by Gerald J. Lenhard, Louisiana State University, Bugwood.org 2.
 Bigeyed Bug, Geocoris punctipes, Russ Ottens, University of Georgia, Bugwood.org 3.
 Mealybug Destroyer, Cryptolaemus montrouzieri, Whitney Cranshaw, Colorado State University, Bugwood.org 4.
 Syrphid Fly Larva, David Cappaert, Bugwood.org 5.
 Syrphid Fly Adult, Whitney Cranshaw, Colorado State University, Bugwood.org 6.
 Soldier Beetle, Peaceful Valley Farm & Garden Supply 7.
 Colorado Plains Soldier Beetle, Chauliognathus basalis, Whitney Cranshaw, Colorado State University, Bugwood.org 8.
 Minute Pirate Bug, Orius spp., Whitney Cranshaw, Colorado State University, Bugwood.org 9.
 Multicolored Asian Lady Beetle-Adult, Harmonia axyridis, Scott Bauer, USDA Agricultural Research Service, Bugwood.org 10.
 Spider Mite Destroyer, Stethorus punctum picipes, F.C.
 Schweissing, Bugwood.org 11.
 Twicestabbed Lady Beetle, Chilocorus stigma, Clemson University - USDA Cooperative Extension Slide Series, Bugwood.org 12.
 Vedalia Beetle, Rodolia cardinalis, Jeffrey W. Lotz, Florida Department of Agriculture and Consumer Services, Bugwood.org 13.
 Flower Crab Spider, Misumena vatia, Edward L. Manigault, Clemson University Donated Collection, Bugwood.org 14.
 Damsel Bug, Nabis spp., Whitney Cranshaw, Colorado State University, Bugwood.org 15.
 Multicolored Asian Lady Beetle, Harmonia axyridis, Gerald J. Lenhard, Louisiana State University, Bugwood.org